Joseph Smith: Views and teachings

 Smith's teachings were rooted in dispensational restorationism.
 He taught that the true Church of Christ had been lost in the Great Apostasy but was restored by the Book of Mormon.
-Smith promoted the Jewish Indian theory that some native Americans are descendants of the ancient Israelites.
+Smith promoted the Jewish Indian theory that some Native Americans are descendants of the ancient Israelites.

 Foundational teachings

 Nighttime visit by treasure guardian (1823)

-The nighttime visitation as depicted in a illustration dating to 1912.
+The nighttime visitation as depicted in an illustration dating to 1912.

 Joseph Smith taught that he had been visited in the night by a being who revealed the location of a nearby treasure.

 Early accounts mention the possibility that the encounter took place in a dream.
 In 1829, a local newspaper account claimed Smith "had been visited in a dream by the spirit of the Almighty" and was "thrice thus visited".
 In an 1832 account, Smith similarly taught that "being exceedingly frightened, I supposed it had been a dream of vision, but when I considered, I knew that it was not."
 In a January 1835 account, Smith described lying awake in bed when the visitation by an unnamed angel occurred.
 According to this account, he "saw in the vision the place where [the plates of gold] were deposited."

 Early accounts describe the visitor as a 'spirit' or a 'ghost', while later accounts mention a deceased man who had become an angel.
 D. Michael Quinn writes "It was not customary to use 'angel' to describe a personage who had been mortal, had died, and was returning to earth to give a message to someone.
 An 1830 article argued that that Smith "made a league with the spirit, who afterwards turned out to be an angel".
 Vogel concludes "The word 'angel' is anachronstic to the 1823 setting".

 By the mid-1830s, the being was described by the name Moroni, while later accounts mentioned the name Nephi.
 A hostile account published in 1834 identified the guardian as an old man named "Moroni".
 In the 1835 printing of a revelation reportedly given in September 1830, the being who visited Smith was identified as Moroni, the figure from the Book of Mormon.
 In Smith's 1838 account, he described Nephi (not Moroni), an "angel of light" who "had on a loose robe of most exquisite whiteness.
-It was a whiteness beyond anything earthly I had ever seen .… His hands were naked and his arms also a little above the wrists .… Not only was his robe exceedingly white but his whole person was glorious beyond description".
-Many of Smith's followers taught that Smith has encountered both Moroni and Nephi, but in the 1870s, decades after his death, Smith's followers concluded the name "Nephi" had been an error; Subsequent printings changed "Nephi" to "Moroni".
+It was a whiteness beyond anything earthly I had ever seen ...
+His hands were naked and his arms also a little above the wrists ....
+Not only was his robe exceedingly white but his whole person was glorious beyond description".
+Many of Smith's followers taught that Smith had encountered both Moroni and Nephi, but in the 1870s, decades after his death, Smith's followers concluded the name "Nephi" had been an error; Subsequent printings changed "Nephi" to "Moroni".